Symbolism

 “The princess shrieked aloud when he dipped her under the water the first time, and struggled under his hands in the form of a great black swan with fiery eyes.
 As she rose the second time from the water, the swan had become white, with a black ring round its neck.
 John allowed the water to close once more over the bird, and at the same time it changed into a most beautiful princess.”

-Another story of bewitchment in Tchaikovsky’s Swan Lake with the black swan who becomes the heroine’s evil and fatal double.
+Another tale of bewitchment in Tchaikovsky’s Swan Lake with the black swan who becomes the heroine’s evil and fatal double.

-More recently, inspired by the expression of the Roman poet Juvenal “a rare bird in the country, rare as a black swan”, the theory of the black swan evokes this animal to symbolize an event very unlikely to happen but which would cause consequences on a considerable scale.
-For example, a financial crisis, an invention like the internet or the outbreak of a world war perfectly illustrate this theory.
+More recently, inspired by the Roman poet Juvenal’s expression “a rare bird in the country, rare as a black swan,” the Black Swan theory uses this animal as a symbol of an event that is highly improbable yet has massive consequences.
+Examples include a financial crisis, the invention of the Internet, or the outbreak of a world war — all perfect illustrations of this concept.

 Description

-The Black Swan (Cygnus atratus) owes its name to the coloring of its plumage.
+The Black Swan (Cygnus atratus) owes its name to the color of its plumage.

-He is native to Australia where it nests in very dense colonies unlike the White swan.
+It is native to Australia, where it nests in dense colonies, unlike the white swan.

 Before the arrival of Europeans, the Black Swan was widespread and common throughout Australia.
-As the colonists hunted it for its flesh, its southern herds collapsed.
-This large black bird was an easy target, especially during the moult which prevents it from flying.
+As settlers hunted it for its meat, southern populations collapsed.
+This large black bird was an easy target, especially during the moulting period, when it is unable to fly.
 Populations in remote areas continued to thrive, as did those introduced to New Zealand.
-Thanks to this, once its protection was decided, the Black Swan was able to quickly rebuild its numbers and regained most of the lost ground.
-In some provinces, growth is such that a limitation is applied to control crop damage caused by large flocks.
+Thanks to this, once the species was protected, the Black Swan quickly rebuilt its numbers and regained much of its former range.
+In some regions, its growth has been so strong that culling measures have been introduced to limit crop damage caused by large flocks.

-The Black Swan was introduced to France as an ornamental animal, but populations have developed so well that it is now considered a native species.
+This bird was introduced to France as an ornamental species, but populations have grown so successfully that it is now considered naturalized.

-It usually lives in dense colonies but can be aggressive during the breeding season.
-It can hybridise with the mute swan.
+It usually lives in dense colonies but can become aggressive during the breeding season.
+It is also capable of hybridizing with the mute swan.

-The black swan is an aquatic bird that lives in or around lakes, rivers, swamps, but it also frequents brackish water.
+The Black Swan is an aquatic bird that lives in and around lakes, rivers, and swamps, but it can also be found in brackish waters.

-An adult male can weigh nearly 9 kilograms and measure up to 140 centimeters in length for a wingspan of around 200 centimeters.
+An adult male can weigh up to 9 kilograms and measure as much as 140 centimeters in length, with a wingspan of around 200 centimeters.